Frederick Russell Burnham: Early life

 Once the killing started, he felt he had to join a faction as a hired gun, although it put him on the wrong side of the law.
 In between raids and forays, he practiced incessantly with his pistol; he learned to shoot using either hand and from the back of a galloping horse.
 Even after his faction admitted defeat (the feud would begin again years later), Burnham still had many enemies.

 During this time he met "a fine, hard riding young Kansan, who I had met on an Indian raid and whose nerve I greatly admired."
 The young Kansan, who had been swindled by an unscrupulous superintendent of mines, had a plan to rustle cattle and horses from the superintendent and sell them to Curly Bill (William Brocius), an outlaw with whom he had indirectly been in contact.
 Both men were broke at the time, and the job sounded easy.
 But Burnham had always rejected the life of a thief and even as a wanted man, he did not view himself as a criminal.
 Burnham began to see that even though he joined the feud to help his friends, he had been in the wrong, that "avenging only led to more vengeance and to even greater injustice than that suffered through the often unjustly administered laws of the land."

 Burnham decided to reject the offer of the young Kansan (who followed through with the plan and was later killed), and that he needed to leave the Tonto Basin.
-Judge Aaron Hackney, editor of the local Arizona Silver Belt newspaper and a friend, helped him escape to Tombstone, Arizona with the assistance of Neil McLeod.
-He was a well-known prizefighter in Tombstone and one of the most successful smugglers along the Arizona–Mexico frontier.
+Judge Aaron Hackney, editor of the local Arizona Silver Belt newspaper and a friend, helped him escape to Tombstone, Arizona with the assistance of Neil McLeod—a well-known prizefighter in Tombstone and one of the most successful smugglers along the Arizona–Mexico frontier.
 The Gunfight at the O.K.
 Corral had occurred only a few months earlier, but as Tombstone was a boomtown attracting new silver miners from all parts, it was an ideal location to hide out.
 Burnham assumed several aliases and occasionally he delivered messages for McLeod and his smuggler partners in Sonora, Mexico.
 From McLeod, he learned many valuable tricks for avoiding detection, passing coded messages, and throwing off pursuers.